-Before rolling back a cloud disk, ascertain the following:
+Before rolling back a cloud disk, check that:

-A snapshot is created for the cloud disk, and no snapshot creation is in progress.
+You have created a snapshot for the cloud disk, and no snapshot creation is in progress.

-Note: For a Pay-As-You-Go VPC-Connected ECS instance, if the No fees for stopped instances (VPC-Connected) feature is enabled, to stop an instance, in the Notice dialog box, click OK.
-Then in the Stop dialog box, select Keep Instance with Fees and click OK to stop the instance in the Keep Instance, Fees Apply mode.
-Otherwise, you may not be able to start the instance successfully after you roll back the cloud disk.
+Note For a Pay-As-You-Go VPC-Connected ECS instance, if the No fees for stopped instances (VPC-Connected) feature is enabled, to stop an instance, in the Notice dialog box, click OK.
+Then in the Stop dialog box, select Keep Instance with Fees, and click OK.
+If you use the No fees for stopped instances (VPC-Connected) feature, you may not be able to start the instance successfully after changing the system disk.

-Find an instance and click its ID to go to the Instance Details page.
+- Find the target instance and click its ID to go to the Instance Details page.

-Find a snapshot, and in the Actions column, click Disk Rollback.
+- Find the target snapshot and then in the Actions column, click Roll Back Disk.

-Note: If you select Start the instance immediately after the rollback, the instance starts automatically after the disk is restored.
+Note If you select Start Instance after Rollback, the instance starts automatically after the disk is restored.